Last Updated on

 This cottage cheese baby poo looks like a mixture between mustard and cottage cheese.

-It’s chunky and yellow – super common for formula-fed babies.
+It’s chunky and yellow – super common for bottle fed (formula) babies.

 Just because it’s common, doesn’t make it pleasant.